Noah-Huppert/human-call-filter/README.md

 This technique is able to prevent robot spam calls.

-When a call is made to human call filter operated number a prompt is played asking the caller a simple arithmetic question.
-If the caller enters the correct answer to this arithmetic question their call is forwarded to your actual phone.
+When a call is made to the human call filter operated number a prompt is played asking the caller a simple arithmetic question.
+If the caller enters the correct answer to their call is forwarded to your actual phone number.
 If they answer the question incorrectly the call will be ended.

 If the same caller calls again they will be immediately forwarded without being tested, since they have already been verified.